maxbbraun/trump2cash/README.md

 ### 4. Run the benchmark

-See how the current implementation of the analysis and trading algorithms would have performed on historical data from Twitter and TradeKing:
+See how the current implementation of the analysis and trading algorithms would have performed against historical data:

 ```shell
 $ ./benchmark.py > benchmark.md